 R is for relationships, RA for its evil twin.
+(Republished from 2017.)

 The business of healthcare delivery has been under a microscope in recent years.
 Given the expense of the “product” we provide for patients and those who support them, greater accountability and transparency are expected on all levels.
 Closer examination of budgets and the cost of care has led to management methodologies such as Lean Six Sigma, which has been shown to reduce spending and improve quality by eliminating waste, encouraging more efficient teamwork, and instituting stable yet flexible processes.
 Our pediatric unit at Penn State Health Milton S. Hershey Medical Center recently discovered that using principles of Lean Six Sigma to restructure physician rounding enhanced a number of patient outcomes.

 While methods like Lean Six Sigma have the potential to result in greater employee satisfaction, one factor that remains underestimated is the impact of relationships on the delivery of healthcare.
 Recently, at a talk by a high-level administrator at our institution, there was a discussion of metrics—how they are established and what influences them.
 However, there was no recognition of the human influence on metrics, or that even the most efficient system will fail if those working in it are not satisfied with their jobs.
 Relationships are what most often lead to job satisfaction.